percona/pmm-doc/docs/details/develop-checks/checks-v2.md

     ![!](../../_images/FailedChecks.png)

-8. Go into Docker container to output the logs of pmm-managed and read check logs:
+8. Go into the Docker container to output the logs of pmm-managed and read the check logs:

 ```sh
 # get inside the container